Canada's Prime Minister Just Banned All Handguns

 Frequently Asked Questions

-Canada's Prime Minister Justin Trudeau has announced a national freeze on handguns, making it illegal to buy, sell, or transfer them.
-This measure is viewed by some as a significant escalation in firearm control within the country.
+Canada's Prime Minister, Justin Trudeau, announced a national freeze on handguns, making it illegal to buy, sell, or transfer them within the country.

-What is the 'slippery slope' argument in gun control?
+What is the 'slippery slope' argument in the context of gun control?

-The 'slippery slope' argument in gun control suggests that seemingly minor or 'common sense' regulations can gradually lead to more restrictive bans, ultimately eroding fundamental rights like the Second Amendment.
+The 'slippery slope' argument suggests that seemingly minor gun control measures, like banning certain firearms, can incrementally lead to more extensive bans, ultimately eroding Second Amendment rights.

 Related News